epilot-dev/terraform-provider-epilot-emailtemplate/docs/resources/email_template.md

 - `file` (String) Parsed as JSON.
 - `from` (String) Parsed as JSON.
 - `id` (String) Requires replacement if changed.
+- `purpose` (List of String) Entity purposes.
+Requires replacement if changed.
 - `system_template` (Boolean) If template is created by system (Double Opt-in, CMD invitation,...) then true, and some attributes can not be edited such as Name, To,...
 Remember to add default content of template to [system-template.ts](https://gitlab.com/e-pilot/product/email-templates/svc-email-templates-api/-/blob/main/lambda/HandlerFunction/src/enum/system-template.ts) enum for revert to original feature